Wednesday, May 8, 2013

 Steve helped the boys build a snowman, topped with an old Maple Valley t-ball hat

 Most of our limited snow fall this winter has lasted a couple of minutes or not really been fit to play in.
+The boys were positively giddy when they realized that was not the case this time. |

 Yesterday, Steve took Andy to the classic car show.
 This kid absolutely adores cars.
 Every month I think he's going to move on to a different phase, but he continues to draw, think, read and talk about cars.